 Bucking the trend for toxic fast fashion, the student teams work for 3 months to create a collection of trashion couture solely from waste materials.
 They also develop a multi-media communications strategy to compliment their creations.
-In September they parade their astonishing couture at the Youth Eco Summit, held at Sydney Olympic Park, competing for prizes such as Best Messaging and Most Resourceful.
+In September they parade their astonishing couture at the Youth Eco Summit, competing for prizes such as Best Messaging and Most Resourceful.

-After last year’s transformational collections, Nepean CAPA banned plastic straws and coffee cup lids, and installed more recycling bins.
+After the success of their transformational collections, Nepean CAPA banned plastic straws and coffee cup lids, and installed more recycling bins.
 Teachers, parents and students have become enthusiastic recyclers with textile donations pouring in for the new collection this year.

 What Do We Provide To Schools?